10 Easy Ways To Keep Chicken Water From Freezing

 There is nothing wrong with galvanized waterers; they are mostly high-quality waterers!
 But during freezing temperatures, it’s best to store the galvanized waterers and replace them with rubber bowls.
 The metal stays freezing cold, even on a sunny day, and the water never heats up.
 They can also be a real battle to open when frozen, which is frustrating if you have to open them multiple times a day.

 Use a rubber bowl instead; this can be any rubber bowl, even a dog bowl.
 Because of the flexible material, you can easily toss out the ice and refill it with water.
-Black-colored bowls absorb sunlight when placed in the sun, which also helps keep the water under freezing temperatures.
+Black-colored bowls absorb sunlight when placed in the sun, which also helps keep the water above freezing temperatures.

 3. Use bigger-sized troughs and break the ice